 One of those steps is creating your wholesale linesheet.

-But you're not quite sure how to create a wholesale linesheet so here's a technical how-to for non-techies:
+But if you’re not quite sure how to create a wholesale linesheet, here’s a technical how-to for non-techies:

 Using just Microsoft Word or Pages for Mac, you can create a wholesale linesheet that is super easy to set up and maintain.